josemotta/IoT.Starter.Pi.Thing/README.md

 ##### 1-Wire setup

 Append to /boot/config.txt (no spaces) and reboot.
-Sensor Data In/Out pin is wired to GPIO 4 of RPi header pin 7.
+Sensor Data In/Out pin is wired to GPIO 4 of RPi, header pin 7.

     # Enable 1-wire interface
     dtoverlay=w1-gpio-pullup,gpiopin=4